FoghornTherapeutics/FHT-ATACseq-pipeline/QC_example_with_outlier.md

 In this example, we compare some samples from random data with 2 cell lines, treated at 24h and at 72h.

 The first outputs from the package multiqc gives the insert size and the deduplication stats.
-Overall, it has the classical ATAC-seq pattern (nucleosome free peak, dinucleosome peak, trinucleosome peak, etc.)
+Overall, it has the classical ATAC-seq pattern (nucleosome free peak, dinucleosome peak, trinucleosome peak, etc.).
 However, the sample B4 has its nucleosome free peak counts lower than +1 nucleosome counts.

 <img src="images/output_results/multiqc_outlier.JPG" alt="image" style="width:600px;height:auto;">

-The snapshot from the FRiP scores shows typical for an ATACseq experiment.
+The snapshot from the FRiP scores shows typical results with about 20% of reads in peaks.

 <img src="images/output_results/FRIP_outlier.JPG" alt="image" style="width:400px;height:auto;">

-The next step is the Principal Component Analysis (PCA) which is a dimensionality reduction.
-PC1 clusters by cell line with the cell line 1 in the left and cell line 2 on the right.
+The Principal Component Analysis (PCA) plot shows that PC1 clusters by cell line with the cell line 1 in the left and cell line 2 on the right.
 PC2 clusters by treatment for the cell line 1 and by time for the cell line 2.
 Again, B4 is outside of its cluster (treated cell line 2 at 24h).

 <img src="images/output_results/PCA_outlier.JPG" alt="image" style="width:600px;height:auto;">